JcPrince28/terraform_serene/README.md

 1. **Route 53**:
    - Domain registration.
    - Hosted Zone setup.
-   - A record pointing to the ALB alias.
 2. **ACM**:
    - Certificate issuance for the domain using AWS Certificate Manager (ACM).